Bright Futures Pocket Guide

 Bright Futures is a national disease prevention and health promotion initiative funded by the Maternal and Child Health Bureau.
-This toolbox contains resources for promoting and improving the oral health of infants, children and adolescents, and includes information on how to develop and implement oral health programs.
+This pocket guide provides health professionals with an overview of preventative oral health supervision for infants, children and adolescents, and includes information about risk assessment.

 California Mobile Dental Provider Guidelines

 This information kit, jointly developed by a group of oral health and education professionals, is designed to assist schools and school districts that are approached by mobile or portable dental providers.
 The information kit includes a one-page overview of issues to consider, a more detailed set of guidelines, and a sample memorandum of understanding.
 This information kit is not intended to lead schools/districts to a particular decision; rather, it is intended to give decision-makers some tools and ideas to help make the best choice for a particular situation.

 The American Academy of Pediatric Dentistry provides fluoride guidelines to help practitioners and parents/caregivers make decisions about the appropriate use of fluoride as part of the comprehensive oral health care of infants, children, adolescents, and persons with special health care needs.

 Center for Oral Health Program: WIC Early Entry into Dental Care

 The purpose of the WIC: Early Entry into Dental Care is to increase the number of at-risk young children who receive preventive dental services and access early dental care, and to ensure that families have information about diet and proper brushing practices.
 The program, run by the Center for Oral Health, uses WIC centers as the service delivery point.
 (WIC provides food and nutrition education to low-income pregnant and parenting woman and their children.)

 Health Professional’s Curriculum to Oral Health

 The Smile for Life: A National Oral Health Curriculum is one of the nation’s most comprehensive and widely used oral health curriculum’s for primary care clinicians.